Mandan City Commission contemplating changes to fireworks regulations

 The Mandan City Commission on Tuesday directed staff to create an ordinance that would change the city's fireworks regulations.

 City Administrator Jim Neubauer recommended the move.
-He told the Tribune that the commission gets complaints when residents light fireworks outside of approved hours and wants to be responsible to all parties involved.
+He said in an interview the commission gets complaints when residents light fireworks outside of approved hours and wants to be responsible to all parties involved.
 The number of complaints received this year were not higher than in previous years, he said.

 Neubauer recommended allowing fireworks to be shot off only on July 3 and 4.
 The ordinance currently allows fireworks use on July 2, 3 and 4.
 The recommendations also would change the hours residents can use fireworks.
 The recommended hours are 12 p.m. to 11:59 p.m. on July 3 and 4.
 The current hours are 12 p.m to 12 a.m. on July 2 and 3 and 12 p.m. on July 4 to 2 a.m. on July 5.